 Google password manager, What is that?

-Furthermore, the password saved on the Google password manager using PC chrome browser can be accessed on Android smartphones or tablets Chrome browser too, syncing with same Google account.
+Furthermore, the password saved on the Google password manager using the PC chrome browser can be accessed on Android smartphones or tablets Chrome browser too, syncing with the same Google account.
 Additionally, if you have some emergency and you are using some other browser or device then you can simply visit passwords.google.com to retrieve passwords and usernames using your Google Account and once you are done, don’t forget to log out.

 Create passwords using the Chrome browser

 Note: Google Chrome automatically suggests a secure password whenever you are on a page where you are about to create or register an account.